 The M Business degree is recognised by the IOEE for the inclusion of effective enterprise and entrepreneurship skills development.
 Students can become student members of the Institute.
 The IOEE also accredits enterprise units at Levels 4, 5 and 6.
 IOEE accredited units are available to M-Business, BA (Hons) Business Management, BA (Hons) International Business Management, and BA (Hons) Combined Honours (Business Enterprise) students.

-While an industrial placement year is not possible with this programme, you do undertake industrial experience in years two, three and four, as part of your timetabled study programme.
-This develops your work experience and allows you to put into practice the theory you have learned in to real life business.
+You undertake industrial experience in years two, three and four, as part of your timetabled study programme.
+This develops your business consultancy experience and allows you to put into practice the theory you have learned in to real life business.

-The M.Bus (Hons) Business is a four year, integrated Masters degree, which integrates academic studies in a broad range of business subjects with industrial experience within a student led consultancy practice in years two, three and four.
+The M.Bus (Hons) Business is a four year, integrated Masters degree, which integrates academic studies in a broad range of business subjects with industrial experience.

 The first year is designed to give you a thorough grounding in subjects such as finance and accounting, people management, business environment and entrepreneurship.

 The aim of this unit is to develop your understanding of a range of dynamic factors in the business environment over which organisations have limited, if any control over but nonetheless need to mitigate against.
 Topics studied include markets and globalisation, technological development, fundamental macroeconomic elements and concepts, and social, cultural and ecological factors.